 Listen to episode 179One basic question that you might have when starting to play a jazz standard is exactly that.
 How do I start the jazz standard?
 How do I introduce it when playing at a jam session, a gig, or just with another friend?

-Well, of course, there’s the obvious one which is, just count it off and start playing the head on beat one.
-But sometimes, it can be appropriate to have an introduction to a song, it can be more creative and even there are times where certain jazz standards have composed intros that are appropriate to play before getting started on the head.
+Well, of course, there’s the obvious one which is, just count it off and start playing the head-on-beat one.
+But sometimes, it can be appropriate to have an introduction to a song, it can be more creative and even there are times when certain jazz standards have composed intros that are appropriate to play before getting started on the head.

 So, in today’s episode, I’m going to be going over some different options for playing introductions to jazz standards.
 I’m going to go over 7 of them for you to give you some options.

 1. Pedal on the V chord

 2. Play the last 8 bars